top of page

 All Rights Reserved - Natanel (Nir) Saar - 2026

-This enables him to choose acupuncture points that are precisely tailored to how your body is presenting in the moment.
+This enables us to select acupuncture points that are precisely tailored to how your body is presenting in the exact moment.
+Rather than just chasing isolated symptoms or temporary pain, this constitutional focus treats the whole person.

 Natanel utilizes the specialized methodology of Japanese Acupuncture (Kiiko Style), which views the abdomen as a map of the body’s internal systems.
 In this practice, specific "reflex areas" on the abdomen correspond to different organs and functions.